ohkami-rs/ohkami/README.md

 }
 ```

-* On `"rt_worker"`, WebSocket on or not on Durable Object is available!
+* On `"rt_worker"`, both normal ( stateless ) WebSocket and WebSocket on Durable Object are available!
 * On `"rt_lambda"`, WebSocket is currently not supported.

 ### `"openapi"` : OpenAPI document generation